The Platinum Card from American Express review: premium travel with plenty of perks

 This card provides no shortage of premium travel benefits, including a $200 credit for Fine Hotels + Resorts and The Hotel Collection stays reserved via AmexTravel.com and a $200 airline fee credit toward incidentals on a designated airline.

-Cardmembers also receive up to a $189 credit toward CLEAR Plus membership, statement credits to cover your Global Entry or TSA PreCheck enrollment, automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status and complimentary access to over 1,400 lounges worldwide through The American Express Global Lounge Collection and its Priority Pass and Plaza Premium Lounge partners.
+Cardmembers also receive up to a $199 credit toward CLEAR Plus membership, statement credits to cover your Global Entry or TSA PreCheck enrollment (Receive either a $120 statement credit every 4 years for a Global Entry application fee or a statement credit up to $85 every 4.5 years for a TSA PreCheck® (through a TSA official enrollment provider) application fee, when charged to your Platinum Card®.
+Card Members approved for Global Entry will also receive access to TSA PreCheck at no additional cost.), automatic Hilton Honors Gold and Marriott Bonvoy Gold Elite status (enrollment required) and complimentary access to over 1,400 lounges worldwide through The American Express Global Lounge Collection and its Priority Pass and Plaza Premium Lounge partners.

 The card comes with baggage insurance, trip interruption and cancellation insurance, trip delay reimbursement, secondary coverage for standard car rentals, evacuation and medical transportation in an emergency and access to a global emergency assistance hotline, just in case.*